questdb/rust-maven-plugin/README.md

 ## Binaries in source tree

-Placing binaries in the source tree may be the "pragmatic" approach if you need to support IntelliJ which, by default, will not actually invoke `maven compile` during its usual operation.

-If you know a better way around this in IntelliJ do contact us!

-If you prefer to keep your binaries in the source tree, then you instead configure to copy binaries to the [`resources`](https://stackoverflow.com/questions/25786185/what-is-the-purpose-for-the-resource-folder-in-maven) directory
+If you prefer to keep your binaries in the source tree, then you can instead configure to copy binaries to the [`resources`](https://stackoverflow.com/questions/25786185/what-is-the-purpose-for-the-resource-folder-in-maven) directory
 instead: